kochm/wp-mendeley-plugin/readme.txt

 - the attribute "id" is the Mendeley identifier of the group or folder - You can find this in Mendeley (Web or desktp app) - or use the function "Request Collection Ids" in the backend of the plugin - example value: 1f0508c0-8256-3ba7-b924-485e720245d5
 - the attribute "type" can be set to "folders" or "groups" or "own"
-- the attribute "groupby" is optional; possible values currently are: "authors", "year"
+- the attribute "groupby" is optional; possible values are all mendeley document attribute - see http://dev.mendeley.com/methods/#core-document-attributes - e.g. "authors", "year"
-- the attribute "sortby" is optional; possible values currently are: "authors", "year"
+- the attribute "sortby" is optional; possible values are the same as for groupby
 - the attributes "sortorder" and "grouporder" can have the values "asc" and "desc"
 - sorting on the sort key is done before grouping on the group key if both are provided
 - in "filter" one or more equal matches can be filtered for; if more than one filter rule is specified, than documents are displayed only when all filter rules match